mikeadmire/dotfiles/README.md

-# dotfiles: Mike's dotfiles for Mac
+# dotfiles: My dotfiles for the Mac

-The dot files that I'm managing with this project are:

-* .bash_aliases
-* .bash_profile
-* .bashrc
-* .gemrc
+This does not include my dot vim files.
+Those are managed in a seperate repo.

 ## Installation